11% of Americans don’t use the internet. Who are they?

-The size of this group has changed little over the past three years, despite recent government and social service programs to encourage internet adoption.
-But that 13% figure is substantially lower than in 2000, when Pew Research Center first began to study the social impact of technology.
+The size of this group has changed little over the past three years, despite ongoing government and social service programs to encourage internet adoption in underserved areas.
+But that 11% figure is substantially lower than in 2000, when the Center first began to study the social impact of technology.
 That year, nearly half (48%) of American adults did not use the internet.
-(The 2015 figure of 15% is not statistically different from the current figure.)

-A 2013 survey from the Center found some key reasons that some people do not use the internet.
+A 2013 Pew Research Center survey found some key reasons that some people do not use the internet.
 A third of non-internet users (34%) did not go online because they had no interest in doing so or did not think the internet was relevant to their lives.
-Another 32% of non-internet users said the internet was too difficult to use, including 8% of this group who said they were “too old to learn.”
+Another 32% of non-users said the internet was too difficult to use, including 8% of this group who said they were “too old to learn.”
 Cost was also a barrier for some adults who were offline – 19% cited the expense of internet service or owning a computer.

-The latest Pew Research Center analysis also shows that internet non-adoption is correlated to a number of demographic variables, including age, educational attainment, household income and community type.
+The Center’s latest analysis also shows that internet non-adoption is correlated to a number of demographic variables, including age, educational attainment, household income and community type.

-Seniors are the group most likely to say they never go online.
-About four-in-ten adults ages 65 and older (41%) do not use the internet, compared with only 1% of 18- to 29-year-olds.
+Seniors are the age group most likely to say they never go online.
+Although the share of non-internet users ages 65 and older decreased by 7 percentage points since 2016, about a third today do not use the internet, compared with only 2% of 18- to 29-year-olds.
 Household income and education are also indicators of a person’s likelihood to be offline.
-Around a third of adults with less than a high school education do not use the internet, but that share falls as the level of educational attainment increases.
-Adults from households earning less than $30,000 a year are roughly eight times more likely than the most affluent adults to not use the internet.
+Roughly one-in-three adults with less than a high school education (35%) do not use the internet, but that share falls as the level of educational attainment increases.
+Adults from households earning less than $30,000 a year are far more likely than the most affluent adults to not use the internet (19% vs. 2%).

 Despite some groups having persistently lower rates of internet adoption, the vast majority of Americans are online.
 Over time, the offline population has been shrinking, and for some groups that change has been especially dramatic.
-For example, 86% of adults 65 and older did not go online in 2000; today that figure has been cut in half.
-And among those without a high school diploma, the share not using the internet dropped from 81% to 34% in the same time period.
+For example, 86% of adults ages 65 and older did not go online in 2000; today that figure has been reduced to 34%.
+Among those without a high school diploma, the share not using the internet dropped from 81% to 35% in the same time period.

-Note: This is an update of a post originally published July 18, 2015.
+Note: Methodology can be found here (PDF).
+This is an update of a post originally published July 18, 2015.
 It has been updated to include new data.